 Best Long-term Travel Insurance

-What type of travel insurance you buy and with which company depends on where you’re from, where you’re travelling to, for how long, what you want covered and if you have any pre-existing medical conditions.
-This post is specifically about long-term travel insurance, by which I mean travel insurance that’s suitable for people who plan to travel for longer than a year such as long-term backpackers or digital nomads.
-Basically, anyone that doesn’t have a time limit set to return to their home country within a year.
+What type of travel insurance you buy and with which company depends on where you’re from, where you’re travelling to, for how long, what you want to be covered for and if you have any pre-existing medical conditions.
+This post is specifically about long-term travel insurance, by which I mean travel insurance that’s suitable for people who plan to travel for six months to a year or longer as long-term backpackers or digital nomads.
+Basically, anyone that doesn’t have a time limit set to return to their home country.

 World Nomads Travel Insurance